rlebel12/genv/README.md

     Fallback("fallback value").
     Optional()
 ```

+### Example
+See the `example` package for a more complete demonstration of how this package can be used.

 ### Variable Presence
 It is also possible to simply check whether an environment variable has been set to a non-empty value: